 Stones 0 or x.
-(Non-stony) - land having less than 0.01% of surface occupied by stones.
+(Non-stony) - land having less than <0.01 per cent of surface occupied by stones.

 Stones 1.
-(Slightly stony) - land having 0.01 to 0.1% of surface occupied by stones.
-Stones are 15 to 30 cm in diameter, 10 to 30 m apart.
+(Slightly stony) - land having <0.01 to 0.1 per cent of surface occupied by stones.
+Stones are 15 to 30 cm in diameter, 10 to 30 metres apart.
 The stones offer only slight to no hindrance to cultivation.

 Stones 2.
 (Moderately stony) - land having 0.1 to three per cent of surface occupied by stones.
-Stones are 15 to 30 cm in diameter, two to 10 m apart.
+Stones are 15 to 30 cm in diameter, two to 10 metres apart.
 Stones cause some interference with cultivation.

 Stones 3.
-(Very stony) - Land having three to 15% of surface occupied by stones.
-Stones are 15 to 30 cm in diameter, one to two m apart.
+(Very stony) - Land having three to 15 per cent of surface occupied by stones.
+Stones are 15 to 30 cm in diameter, one to two metres apart.
 There are sufficient stones to constitute a serious hindrance to cultivation.

 Stones 4.
-(Exceedingly stony) - Land having 15 to 50% of surface occupied by stones.
-Stones are 15 to 30 cm in diameter, 0.7 to 1.5 m apart.
+(Exceedingly stony) - Land having 15 to 50 per cent of surface occupied by stones.
+Stones are 15 to 30 cm in diameter, 0.7 to 1.5 metres apart.
 There are sufficient stones to prevent cultivation until considerable clearing has been done.

 Stones 5.
-(Excessively stony) - Land having more than 50% of surface occupied by stones.
-Stones are 15 to 30 cm in diameter, less than 0.7 m apart.
+(Excessively stony) - Land having more than 50 per cent of surface occupied by stones.
+Stones are 15 to 30 cm in diameter, less than 0.7 metres apart.
 The land is too stony to permit cultivation until considerable clearing has occurred.